 1. Your org is going from no system at all to Salesforce.

-*Tip*: But don’t abandon the data strategy altogether!
-Start small with spreadsheets and other low-cost tools, and see how your org responds.
+Tip: But don’t abandon that data strategy altogether!
+Start small with spreadsheets and other low-cost tools.

 2. Your leadership team isn’t invested in the outcome of your implementation.